Hurricanes’ Reimer, Mrazek, Pesce all ‘longer term’ injuries

 As for Pesce, Brind’Amour said the 25-year-old defenseman was scheduled to be evaluated again later Monday.
 But any extended absence would be another hit for a team that lost All-Star defenseman Dougie Hamilton indefinitely to a broken left leg in January and is jostling for position in the Eastern Conference playoff wild-card chase.

 The Hurricanes acquired center Vincent Trocheck from Florida ahead of the NHL’s trade deadline Monday afternoon, parting with forwards Erik Haula and Lucas Wallmark along with a pair of prospects.
-They also added defenseman Sami Vatanen from New Jersey, while Waddell said the team had a pending deal in place to acquire defenseman Brady Skjei from the New York Rangers for what will be the lower of Carolina’s two first-round picks.
+They also added defensemen Sami Vatanen from New Jersey and Brady Skjei from the New York Rangers, with Waddell saying the Skjei deal parts with what will be the lower of Carolina’s two first-round picks.

 —